FreeCAD/DevelopersHandbook/gettingstarted/dependencies.md

 Shiboken is the Python binding generator that Qt for Python uses to create the PySide module, in other words, it is the system that is used to expose the Qt C++ API to the Python language.
 FreeCAD's Python code uses the PySide library to draw its user interface elements.
-FreeCAD provides primary support for PySide2 (corresponding to Qt5), and support for PySide6 (corresponding to Qt6) is in progress.
+FreeCAD provides primary support for PySide2 (corresponding to Qt5) and PySide6 (corresponding to Qt6).
 Python developers should import `PySide` (with no numeric suffix) -- at compile-time FreeCAD's build system will generate the appropriate version.